-- 5.20.1 Vandalism: No student shall intentionally damage property belonging to the school district or another person/organization.
+5.20.1 Vandalism: No student shall intentionally damage property belonging to the school district or another person/organization.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.
-(See sections 4.2 4.3, 4.4). - 5.20.2 Theft: No student shall intentionally steal property belonging to another person or entity.
+(See sections 4.2 - 4.3, 4.4).

+- 5.20.2 Theft: No student shall intentionally steal property belonging to another person or entity.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense.
-(See sections 4.1 4.3, 4.4). - 5.20.3 Robbery: No student shall take the property of another by use of force, offensive weapon, or any device having the appearance of a weapon.
+(See sections 4.1 4.3, 4.4). - 5.20.3 Robbery: No student shall take or attempt to take the property of another by use of force, offensive weapon, or any device having the appearance of a weapon.
+Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.
+(See sections 4.2 4.3, 4.4). - 5.20.4 Burglary: No student shall enter or attempt to enter into any Atlanta Public School, building, center, or structure with the intent to commit a crime.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.
 (See sections 4.2 4.3, 4.4).